kavli-ntnu/dj-docs/docs/imaging/terminology.rst

 - A **Scope** describes the microscope objective and scanner, corresponding to specific fields of view, warping/dewarping proceedures etc. This is relevant only for the experimental miniscopes, as the Femontics system, the **Scope** cannot be changed.

 - A **System** describes the majority of the experimental hardware, photodetectors, lasers, calibrations, etc. In general, it describes everything else in the recording room *except* the **Scope**, the **arena** and the **subject**.

 Entries in these tables describe and refer to a single, unique, physical object.
 Multiple copies of the same design of hardware should have one (or more) entries *each*.
-Multiple entries per physical object are used to keep track of the date of calibration data.
+Multiple entries per single physical object are used to keep track of the date of calibration data.

+Both Systems and Scopes are given nicknames for easier discussion.
+These nicknames do not encode full information about every part of themselves, they are just pointers to the group documentation where that information can be found.
+Scopes are named as synonyms of either "fast" (for high speed scanners), or "large" (for wide field of view scanners).
+Systems are named after shades of green.